 Report Restaurant Sales and Labor Statistics - Produces the Restaurant Sales and Labor Statistics report in the FOH.
 The name you enter in the 'text' field displays as the report title.
-Documented Version: v7.0.
+Documented Version: $\sqrt{7}$.0.

 Report Site Information - Displays the following site information: Site name; Site number; Site address; Site phone number; Number of terminals, kitchen screens, and printers; CMC ID; EDC, Connected Payments, and/or APS credit card processing software; Company ID; Store ID; and License ID.
 Select an order entry panel or a floorplan panel (TS only) or any panel (QS only).
-Related

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions Options: To disable the Site Info button on the login screen, clear 'Enable Site Information button on login' under the 'Troubleshooting' group bar in the System group on the Store Settings tab in Maintenance > Business > Store.
+Related Options: To disable the Site Info button on the login screen, clear 'Enable Site Information button on login' under the 'Troubleshooting' group bar in the System group on the Store Settings tab in Maintenance > Business > Store.